If you have a child who doesn’t have their math facts down, please have them go to XtraMath daily until they do!

 Master Math Your child will watch the lesson and take the quiz.
 If they get more than one wrong, they can do the worksheet the next day for more practice.
 Any topic that they are not understanding, you can go here and try the lesson again in a different format.

 This step is in a 180 day layout.
-It combines Mathematics Essentials, GA Virtual Learning and Master Math, so they will get multiple presentations of most topics.
+It combines GA Virtual Learning and Master Math, as well as pulling in lessons and exercises from a variety of other places, so they will get multiple presentations of most topics.

 (If you are in high school, record all of the graded quizzes on your grading sheet.
 Divide your total right by the total possible.
 Move the decimal point over 2 times.
 Your number should be something like 75 or 81 (less than 100).
 Divide that number in half.
 Add 50 points (or up to 50 points) for completing the daily work–reading, watching videos, completing online activities and labs.)